urbanware-org/salomon/README.md

 ## Usage

+### Simple example

+You can see a simple usage example inside the wiki.

+### Documentation files

-Inside the `docs` sub-directory, there are plain text files containing the documentation for each component with various usage examples.
+Inside the `docs` sub-directory, there are plain text files containing the documentation for each component with further usage examples.

 ## Requirements